himanimanjunath/simplify/README.md

 Addressing the smallest details in design would make the biggest difference for our users.

 Issues that users with ADHD and autism face with current web-pages include:
-- **Audiovisual overload**
- - Pop-up ads and moving images easily distract and overwhelm.
+- **Audiovisual overload**: Pop-up ads and moving images easily distract and overwhelm.
-- **Overstimulation**
- - 	Bright colors, flashing graphics, and complex layouts trigger sensory stress.
+- **Overstimulation**: Bright colors, flashing graphics, and complex layouts trigger sensory stress.
-- **Unpredictable navigation**
- - Inconsistent or sudden layout changes can be confusing and make it hard to focus.
+- **Unpredictable navigation**: Inconsistent or sudden layout changes can be confusing and make it hard to focus.

 **Accessibility principles for neurodivergent users included:**
 - Easy-to-read typography